• Skip to primary navigation

 It also means recovering damages to which your child is entitled.

-Compensation from the responsible parties will help you provide the best treatment and even lifelong care for a child that may not be able to live independently.
+Compensation from the responsible parties will help you provide the best treatment and even lifelong care for a child who may not be able to live independently.

 Damages can also cover the suffering you and your child have endured and will continue to face.

-A Montana cerebral palsy lawyer can help guide other decisions too.
+A Montana cerebral palsy lawyer can also help guide other decisions.
 The right lawyer will help you make financial decisions, set up trusts for your child’s care, and draft important legal documents to ensure your child will be cared for if you cannot.

 Your child may also face discrimination at school and later in life.
 Your lawyer can help ensure that your child gets access to educational opportunities and the special education services to which they are entitled under the law.